ufk01/Speech-EndPoint-Detector/README.md

 -Additionally, the script prints the start and end times of the speech segment in seconds, allowing for precise identification of the speech duration within the audio recording.

+-The graph displays the speech waveform, magnitude, zero-crossing rate, and voice activity estimate.
+By analyzing this information, you can determine the exact segment of speech within the audio recording.

+-Please note that this script provides a basic implementation of speech endpoint detection and analysis.
+Depending on your specific requirements, you may need to customize the threshold values or incorporate additional techniques for more accurate results.

+-Feel free to experiment with different audio files and adjust the parameters to suit your needs.

+-I hope this script proves useful in your speech processing projects!